tiobe/JuliaCheck.jl/README.md

   --ast                 Print syntax tree for each input file.
   --llt                 Print green tree for each input file.
+  --version             show version information and exit --output OUTPUT       Select output type.
+Allowed types:
+                        highlighting, json, simple. (default:
+                        "highlighting")
+  --outputfile OUTPUTFILE
+                        Write output to the given file.
+If left empty, this will write to command line.
-  --version             show version information and exit -h, --help            show this help message and exit
+  -h, --help            show this help message and exit
 ```